List on Bids44 →

 Essential Checks

-1. *Check IMEI (dial #06#) and verify it matches the IMEI in Settings > About Phone > IMEI, and ideally the original box.
-Mismatches mean the board was likely replaced.
+1. Check IMEI (*#06#): Dial *#06# and verify the displayed IMEI matches the one in Settings > About Phone > IMEI, and if available, on the original box.
+Mismatches could indicate a replaced motherboard or a stolen device.

-7. Verify fingerprint sensor works on the first try with your own fingerprint (after the seller removes theirs).
+7. Verify Fingerprint Sensor: Ensure the in-display fingerprint sensor works consistently on the first try.
+Register your own fingerprint to test it thoroughly.

-12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
-If the small white/silver Liquid Contact Indicator (LCI) sticker is pink or red, the phone has had significant water contact.
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator, LCI).
+If it’s pink or red, the phone has had significant water contact.

-*#06#Show IMEI number — verify it matches Settings > About and the box
+*#06#Show IMEI number — verify it matches settings and box.

 Insider Checks